Top NJ Court Defangs Board Created to Crack Down on Newark Police Abuses

 Ruling that “there can be only one” body overseeing Newark’s police, New Jersey’s high court on Wednesday essentially dismantled the newly created civilian review board in favor of internal affairs.

-NEWARK, N.J.
+TRENTON, N.J.
 (CN) — New Jersey’s high court ruled Wednesday that Newark did not have the authority to delegate investigative powers, including subpoena power, to a newly created civilian police review board.

 The ruling further neuters the board’s power to ensure Newark’s police department does not fall back into the abusive tactics it was found to have in a 2014 federal investigation.